mkwisniewski/mkwisniewski/README.md

 ### Hi, I'm Mariusz 👋👨‍💻

 I'm a passionate software engineer with expertise in C++, Python, and machine learning.
 I specialize in developing high-performance backend systems and AI-driven projects.
-Currently, I work as a Software Engineer at [u-blox](https://u-blox.com/), where I develop C++ drivers for market-leading GNSS receivers.
+Currently, I work as a Software Engineer at [u-blox](https://u-blox.com/), where I develop Android, Linux, and Windows drivers for market-leading GNSS receivers.

 I hold a double Master's degree in Computer Science and Engineering from [Politecnico di Milano](https://polimi.it/en/) and [Wrocław University of Science and Technology](https://pwr.edu.pl/en/).